 Naturally I already successfully implemented several of these lessons in my everyday life.
 Otherwise, I wouldn’t be the awesome, exhilarating numb-wit who wrote this piece.
 However, some teachings will be a bit harder to put into practice.
 Particularly for the creator and doer of all things chaotic by nature.
 The careless lump of flesh living out his life.
 Then again the intention to apply all of the above does force me to step up my game.
 Especially if I want to transform my objective into reality.
 This may sound irrational to most.
 I realize that.
 Just like I understand that I am not omniscient.

 I also know that I am not the most lucid fella out there.
 Often I’ll even lose an argument on purpose just because it’s not that serious, and I conserve my energy while I approach life differently than my neighbors.
 To some, this could be perceived as if I am naïve, selfish, utterly juvenile, and have no determined bone in my body whatsoever.
 That’s fine by me.
 We are all entitled to an opinion.
 The only thing that bothers me is that I have not yet found my purpose in life.
 I am still oblivious to the answers in front of me.
 In the search for insight, I tend to adore unknown areas.
 I Seek beauty in strange places.
 One of the things that, hopefully, will shed a ray of light on that annoying blind spot in my kaleidoscopic mind.
 Pulchrum pete insolitis in locis!
-That being said, I conclude that, in our virtual world, random lists as the above do count as an unknown place.
+That being said, I conclude that, in our virtual world, random lists like the above do count as an unknown place.
 Hence, this gloomy mind had to give it a go.
 Especially since I’m anxious to find my true purpose.
 Aren’t you?

 Don’t get me wrong, I’m not out to edit my soul according to the commonly accepted values.
 I want to follow my passions.
 The only problem is that the indoctrination of my mind, compliments to our Western educational system, has somewhat smudged the roadmap I had with me since the day I was born.
 Even though I do consider myself a walking talking GPS, which most of my friends will confirm, I feel disoriented on this path that’s overgrown with exotic plants and weeds.
-I’m standing on an intersection with jungle-like features.
+I’m standing at an intersection with jungle-like features.
 Trying to find my way.
-Since I should avoid over explaining myself and need to be confident with who I am, I’ll just grab my machete and start getting rid of the weeds that are blocking my pathway.
+Since I should avoid over-explaining myself and need to be confident with who I am, I’ll just grab my machete and start getting rid of the weeds that are blocking my pathway.
 While I think of certain ways to keep the balance in my life.

 |I wonder who’s buying the wine for the one I used to call mine. © By SpaceUtopian|